 The following data is collected in case of an error message (error logs):

-URL of the called web page and, if applicable, the referencing web page
+- URL of the called up web page and, if applicable, the referencing web page

 This data is not stored together with other personal data of the user.

 The legal basis for the temporary storage of the data in the log files is Art.
 6 para.
-1 lit. e.V.m.
-Art.
+1 (e) in conjunction with Art.
 6 para.
-3 lit. b DSGVO in conjunction with § ARTICLE 3 LDSG.
+3 (b) GDPR in conjunction with section 3 LDSG.

 The error logs are used exclusively to identify and rectify technical faults.

-The data will be deleted as soon as they are no longer required for the purpose of their collection.
-In the case of the collection of data for the purpose of providing the website, this is the case when the respective session has ended.
-In the case of storage of the data in log files, this is the case after seven days.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+If the data is collected for the provision of the website, this is the case when the respective session has ended.
+If the data is stored in log files, this is the case after seven days.

 VIII.
 General information on data processing